Documentation

 Update declared value and readings

-• Use Declared Value for the value your facility should use for insurance and reporting conversations.
+• Use Declared Value (USD) for the value your facility should use for insurance and reporting conversations.

 • Use Odometer to record mileage from intake, inspection, or service work.